 This tournament really helped me see another side to robot combat.
 Last year's championships was all about building the best and most advanced machine to qualify for this big high stakes competition.
 It was definitely a very high pressure environment in contrast to this event, which was much more relaxed and felt like a fun weekend with friends.
-Overall I loved it, and I hope future events follow a similar format where appropriate.
+Overall I loved it, and while I really enjoy more high profile tournaments, competitions like this really help me take a step back and remember why I love this hobby so much.
 Big thanks to Robodojo and to my fellow pit crew who accepted me into their wonderful group.
 A further thank you goes to Team Bad Timing Robotics for uploading all the video you've been watching.
-A congratulations also goes Bad Timing Robotics who won the competition with, X-303.
+A congratulations also goes Bad Timing Robotics who won the competition with X-303.
 I was lucky I didn't have to fight that one!

 That's all for this event log - thanks for reading!
 Here's hoping the 2020 championships will be just a great!